default-output-block.skip-main

 Artist pullouts spark frustration

 Bernard Kumar, the founder of both festivals, spoke to Te Ao Māori News before both festivals and admitted that last-minute artist cancellations were one of the toughest aspects of running a festival.
 “You just can’t plan for it,” he said.
-The Eden Fest lineup, which once appeared packed with star power, quickly unravelled with the absence of big names singer Miguel and rapper Busta Rhymes.
+The Eden Fest lineup, which once appeared packed with star power, quickly unravelled with the absence of big-name singer Miguel and rapper Busta Rhymes.

 The sudden withdrawal of these two headliners sparked outrage from some fans who had paid between $178 and $269 for their Eden Fest tickets who felt they were no longer getting what they’d paid for.